beachmachine/django-jython/docs/quickstart.rst

       'doj',
   )

-Then you can build a war file running ``jython manage.py war`` on your project directory.
+Then you can build a war file running ``jython manage.py buildwar`` on your project directory.

 For a complete documentation on building war files see :ref:`war-deployment`.